AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports standard SSDs and ultra disks only.
 -   Uses NVIDIA P4 GPU computing accelerators.
 -   Contains virtual GPUs generated from GPU slice virtualization.
-    -   Supports the 1/8, 1/4, 1/2, and 1/1 computing capacity of NVIDIA Tesla P4 GPUs
+    -   Supports the 1/8, 1/4, 1/2, and 1/1 computing capacity of NVIDIA Tesla P4 GPUs.
-    -   Supports 1 GB, 2 GB, 4 GB, and 8 GB of GPU video memory
+    -   Supports 1 GB, 2 GB, 4 GB, and 8 GB of GPU video memory.
 -   Offers a CPU-to-memory ratio of 1:3.
--   Equipped with 2.5 GHz Intel ® Xeon ® E5-2682 v4 \(Broadwell\) processors.
+-   Uses 2.5 GHz Intel ® Xeon ® E5-2682 v4 \(Broadwell\) processors.
 -   Provides high network performance based on large computing capacity.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   Real-time rendering for cloud games
     -   Real-time rendering for AR and VR applications
     -   AI \(deep learning and machine learning\) inference for elastic Internet service deployment